-Investors are getting worried about Trump
+Wall Street is getting worried about Trump

-Wall Street experts are expressing growing concern that President Donald Trump isn't going to be everything that investors had hoped for.
+Powerful voices on Wall Street are expressing concern that President Donald Trump isn't going to be everything that investors had hoped for.

+In recent days, three of the nation's largest banks have issued reports that highlight the risks that come with a Trump presidency.
+They are warning investors to be careful.

-U.S. stocks soared right after his election last fall, as investors were eager for the corporate tax reform, regulatory relief and infrastructure spending he promised.
-But his first few weeks in office suggest that some of those goals may be farther away than they thought.
+U.S. stocks soared right after Trump's election election because investors were eager for the corporate tax reform, regulatory relief and infrastructure spending he promised.

-Instead, Trump's efforts have been focused on controversial issues that businesses generally oppose, such as dropping out of trade deals and imposing new limits on immigration.
+Instead, in his first few weeks of office, Trump has highlighted several controversial issues that businesses generally oppose, such as dropping out of trade deals and imposing new limits on immigration.
 And it may be hard to win approval for the parts of Trump's agenda that Wall Street does like amid stark political polarization.

-Recent notes from Wall Street analysts and economists signal worries about the risks that come with a Trump presidency.
-Some have scaled back their stock forecasts.

 Related: Will Trump kill the Trump rally?